BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Sharpshooter
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **"A Chance for Faramir, Captain of Gondor to show his Quality"** `ACTIVE` - If Faramir's army is Broken, he may re-roll any failed To Wound rolls when making strikes, and declare a free Heroic Resolve each turn.
+- **"A Chance for Faramir, Captain of Gondor to show his Quality"** `ACTIVE`

+If Faramir's army is Broken, he may re-roll any failed To Wound rolls when making strikes, and declare a free Heroic Resolve each turn.

-- **Wizard's Pupil** `PASSIVE` - If Faramir is alive and you choose to give Priority to your opponent, then Faramir and friendly Warrior models within 3" of him gain Dominant (2) until the end of the turn.
+- **Wizard's Pupil** `PASSIVE`

+If Faramir is alive and you choose to give Priority to your opponent, then Faramir and friendly Warrior models within 3" of him gain Dominant (2) until the end of the turn.

 </div>